RuonHassan/groov/README.md

 ## Overview

 Groov is a comprehensive productivity application inspired by the Getting Things Done (GTD) methodology, designed to help users organize, prioritize, and track tasks efficiently.
-It features a minimalist interface, task management, calendar integration (including Google Calendar sync), and a Pomodoro timer with gamification elements.
+It features a minimalist interface, task management, and calendar integration (including Google Calendar sync), all wrapped in a clean, modern UI.

 ## Technology Stack